team of professionals sitting in office

 Conversely, a manual KYC check takes at least a day

-82% of manual KYC checks last at least two days, while 22% expend over a week
+82% of manual Know Your Customer checks last at least two days, while 22% expend over a week

 EV uses numerous databases and sophisticated biometric technology to ensure reliability